 The largest silkmoth in the Pacific Northwest.
 Caterpillars get HUGE.

 This species has the potential to be relatively challenging if kept in unclean conditions.
 Cut hostplant and airy outside conditions at the third larval shedding onwards are important to prevent disease.
 A good supply of fresh food is also important.
 It's recommended to not crowd them.
+Using a caterpillar sleeve is highly recommended.

 You will receive ten (10) Polyphemus Silkmoth eggs per order